-While it might be tempting to wait and do the reading assignments during the first few days before the due date, working throughout the summer allows you the ability to review some of the important concepts from the earlier part of US History at your own pace, without feeling rushed or under an imminent deadline.
+While it might be tempting to wait and do the reading assignments during the first few days before the due date, working throughout the summer allows you the ability to review some of the important concepts from the earlier part of US History - and preview upcoming issues in US history - at your own pace, without feeling rushed or under an imminent deadline.
 Spread it out to improve your own understanding, time-management, and keep the stress levels low.
 The books listed have all been top-sellers, and can be purchased at your local bookstore or online, or found in public library systems.
 Note that some books feature adult themes; parents have the final word on which books their student should read.

 Reading Assignment: Select at least one fiction or non-fiction book from the list provided with these instructions.
 Books marked with () are significantly longer volumes, and you will receive extra credit for choosing one of them to read.
-All the books deal with issues and periods of history during or prior to the US Civil War.
+All the books deal with issues and periods of history after the US Civil War.

 No two students should select the same book to read.
-The selection list includes 31 non-fiction titles, and 23 fiction titles, so there is plenty of variety to pick from.
+The selection list includes 33 non-fiction titles, 18 fiction titles, and 9 autobiography/memoirs, so there is plenty of variety to pick from.
 If you have NOT taken Honors US History 1, it is strongly recommended that you pick a non-fiction book to read for your summer assignment.

 Note: You are responsible for procuring copies of the books you have chosen.
 If you cannot buy one, it is usually available for check out from the public library.
-Many of the fiction books were published before the 1930s and are now in the public domain, and thus available free-of-charge on sites such as Gutenberg.org.
+Some of these books were published before the 1930s and are now in the public domain, and thus available free-of-charge on sites such as Gutenberg.org.
 You may also want to take advantage of used books available through on-line sources at very reasonable prices.
 Regardless of the method you choose, don't wait until the last minute.
 Please contact the instructor ASAP if access is an issue.

-It is recommended that you buy a copy of each title, as annotating (even electronically) is a helpful reading tool.
+It is recommended that you buy a copy of your book, as annotating (even electronically) is a helpful reading tool.
 Small post-it notes could be used for books you do not own.